-INSERT INTO foo(txt) VALUES('A small piece of text.
+INSERT INTO foo(description) VALUES('A small piece of text.
 It\'s the first row.'), ('A second piece of text.
 It has some "double quotes"');

 … and let’s say we execute the following query:

-SELECT id, txt, DATE(date_inserted) as date_inserted FROM foo;
+SELECT id, description, DATE(created_at) AS date_created_at FROM foo;

 SELECT TRIM(CONCAT("INSERT INTO foo(", (SELECT GROUP_CONCAT(COLUMN_NAME) FROM INFORMATION_SCHEMA.COLUMNS WHERE TABLE_NAME = 'foo' AND TABLE_SCHEMA = 'test'), ") VALUES")) INTO OUTFILE '/tmp/devopslog-header.out' FIELDS ENCLOSED BY '' TERMINATED BY '' LINES TERMINATED BY '' ;

 Now it’s time to quit the MySQL client run a couple of commands to put it all together:

 # we remove any whitespace from the end of the INSERT statement (optional) sed 's/ *$//g' /tmp/devopslog-header.out > /tmp/devopslog-export.sql # the following is just to replace the comma of the last line with a semi-colon head -n -1 /tmp/devopslog.out >> /tmp/devopslog-export.sql tail -n 1 /tmp/devopslog.out | sed 's/,$/;/' >> /tmp/devopslog-export.sql

 … and you are ready to go.
 If you don’t want to leave the MySQL client you can use the system command (or \!) to execute the above, provided that you use Linux of course.